openjfx/javafx-maven-plugin/README.md

 - `jlinkImageName`: The name of the folder with the resulting runtime image
 - `jlinkZipName`: When set, creates a zip of the resulting runtime image
 - `jlinkExecutable`: The `jlink` executable.
 It can be a full path or the name of the executable, if it is in the PATH.
+- `jmodsPath`: When using a local JavaFX SDK, sets the path with the local JavaFX jmods

 For instance, with the following configuration: